zsparal/api-documentation/source/components/overview.rst

      form.submit();
    });

-Create a Payment or Order with the card token
+Create a payment or order with the card token
 ---------------------------------------------
 On your back end, you will receive the ``cardToken``.
 You need to pass this when :doc:`creating a payment </reference/v2/payments-api/create-payment>`.
 Additionally, you should set the ``method`` to ``creditcard``.

-Alternatively, when using the :doc:`Orders API </reference/v2/orders-api/create-order>`, you can pass the card token via the ``payment.cardToken`` parameter.
+Alternatively, when using the :doc:`Orders API </reference/v2/orders-api/overview>`, you can pass the card token via the ``payment.cardToken`` parameter.

 The ``cardToken`` is valid for 1 hour.